flancian/garden/agora pkg chapter.md

       - If you are a member of an Agora, you can propose extensions to Agora Protocol by contributing to [[Agora RFCs]].
       - This should be sufficient to bootstrap a [[governance layer]] defined by each [[Agora]].
       - #pull [[agora rfcs]]
+        - (Pull instructs a parsing Agora to incorporate a remote context into the current context, e.g. [[transclude]].)

 ## Data format